2025 XTERRA World Cup

 Back to Series Page

-Backing up its World Cup debut, Greece returns in 2025 with a fast and physical test through the turquoise waters of the Gulf of Vouliagmeni and the arid trails of South Hymettus.
-Touching down in its most competitive region, stop 2 of the off-road triathlon pro series features a course that’s as brutal as it is beautiful.
+Backing up its World Cup debut, Greece delivered another fast and physical test through the turquoise waters of the Gulf of Vouliagmeni and the arid trails of South Hymettus.
+Touching down in its most competitive region, stop 2 of the off-road triathlon pro series featured a course that was as brutal as it was beautiful.

-Greece is set to deliver a blockbuster World Cup event, with a Full Distance race and many of Europe’s top contenders kicking off their campaigns against one of the most picturesque backdrops on the circuit.
-Among them, reigning World Cup Champion Felix Forissier will be looking to make a strong start, while Alizée Paties aims to keep her perfect score intact as she leads the charge in the women’s field.
+The stage was set for a blockbuster World Cup event, with a Full Distance race and many of Europe’s top contenders kicking off their campaigns against one of the most picturesque backdrops on the circuit.
+Among them, reigning World Cup Champion Felix Forissier made his bid for a strong start, while Alizée Paties fought to keep her perfect score intact as she led the charge in the women’s field.

 Arthur Forissier